-- 1. No application form is required. - Submit a written appeal to Planning and Zoning Manager within 30 days of any decision of the DM or submit a written appeal to Village Manager within 30 days of denial of Reasonable Accommodation. - 3.
+- 1. No application form is required. - 2.
+Submit a written appeal to PZB Director within 30 calendar days of any decision of the DM. - 3.
 Provide a summary of the decision being appealed, grounds for the appeal and relief being sought.